BioClub/BHA5/participants/kazuhide/index.md

 Reading books?
 Searching the Internet?If you think It is not enough, What would you do?
 Conduct research in a university laboratory or find a job in a company?
 But  what about people who cannot access these resources because of some personal reason.How can they start bio-technology?

-Or

 If you don’t have curiosity about bio-technology, I think this is because you assume it is difficult and is not useful for you daily life.
-I want to talk to you about the  potential it has.
+I want to talk to you about the  potential it has and how it is concerned with you!

 ![image](https://user-images.githubusercontent.com/29623255/37167397-2b60e226-2345-11e8-9122-32c7d81b4d51.png)